lizouskas/french-classes/README.md

 # French classes
-I entered the world of front-end development by gaining some knowledge in HTML, CSS, and JavaScript.
-I used my knowledge of these languages, along with my new skills in VS Code, to build a landing page about French class.
-The page utilizes JavaScript functions to create user interaction.
+Embarking on the journey of front-end development, I acquired a foundational understanding of HTML, CSS, and JavaScript.
+Leveraging this knowledge alongside my newfound proficiency in VS Code, I crafted a landing page dedicated to a French class.
+The page incorporates JavaScript functions to enhance user interaction.